spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/12-monitoring.md

 # Stream Monitoring with Prometheus, Wavefront and InfluxDB

-This section describes how to monitor the applications that were deployed as part of a Stream.
+This section describes how to monitor the applications that were deployed as part of a Stream data pipeline.
 The setup for each platform is different, but the general architecture is the same across all the platforms.

-The Data Flow metrics architecture is designed around the [Micrometer](https://micrometer.io/) library, which is a vendor-neutral application metrics facade.
-It provides a simple facade over the instrumentation clients for the most popular monitoring systems.
+The Data Flow metrics architecture is designed around the [Micrometer](https://micrometer.io/) library, to provide a simple facade over the instrumentation clients for the most popular monitoring systems.
 See the [Micrometer documentation](https://micrometer.io/docs) for the list of supported monitoring systems.
-Micrometer is the instrumentation library that powers the delivery of application metrics from Spring Boot.
-Spring Integration provides [additional integration](https://docs.spring.io/spring-integration/docs/current/reference/html/system-management.html#micrometer-integration) to expose metrics around message rates and errors, which is critical to the monitoring of deployed streams.
+Micrometer powers the delivery of application metrics from Spring Boot.
+Spring Integration provides [additional micrometer integration](https://docs.spring.io/spring-integration/docs/current/reference/html/system-management.html#micrometer-integration) to expose metrics around message rates and errors, which is critical to the monitoring of deployed streams.

 All Spring Cloud [Stream App Starters](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#applications) and [Stream Applications](https://github.com/spring-cloud/stream-applications) are pre-configured to support three of the most popular monitoring systems, [Prometheus](https://prometheus.io/), [Wavefront](https://www.wavefront.com/) and [InfluxDB](https://www.influxdata.com/).
 You can declaratively select which monitoring system the deployed applications will use.

-[Wavefront](https://docs.wavefront.com/wavefront_introduction.html) is a high-performance streaming analytics platform that supports 3D observability (metrics, histograms, traces/spans).
-It scales to very high data ingestion rates and query loads while also collecting data many services and sources across your entire application stack.

-[Prometheus](https://prometheus.io/) is a popular pull-based Time Series Database that pulls the metrics from the target applications with pre-configured endpoints and provides a query language to select and aggregate time series data in real time.

-[InfluxDB](https://www.influxdata.com/) is a popular open-source push-based Time Series Database.
-It supports downsampling, automatically expiring and deleting unwanted data, and backup and restore.
-Analysis of data is done through an SQL-like query language.

 To enable support for different monitoring systems, you can [customize the Stream Applications](https://docs.spring.io/spring-cloud-stream-app-starters/docs/current/reference/htmlsingle/#_patching_pre_built_applications) to use a different monitoring system.